-Hear directly from some of our young volunteers, leaders and apprentices about how they've benefited from being involved with us and our projects.
+Hear directly from some of our young volunteers, leaders, apprentices and participants about how they've benefited from being involved with us and our projects.

 Ghaith (pictured top) is one of a group of eight students who took part in a once a week day release programme with us over winter 2019-20.

 During the programme, the group visited Canary Wharf, Little Venice and the Institute of Civil Engineering.
 Activities included canoeing as a team bonding exercise, boat trips on the River Lee, attending a workshop on bridge building skills, exploring the mechanical engineering involved in lock gates, and taking part in a virtual reality tour of civil engineering structures.

 Ghaith found the experience useful and says he now has the confidence to study further and a clear idea of the career path he wants to take.